-Use of the assisted breath hold inhale technique may be considered particularly if your left breast or the left chest wall is being treated.
-If suitable, the technique is used during the CT scan and for every treatment.
+Use of the Assisted breath hold inhale technique may be considered particularly if your left breast or the left chest wall is being treated.
+The technique is used during the CT scan and if suitable for every treatment.
 Coaching and guidance, including a separate information sheet, is provided.

-Please eat and drink normally prior to your appointment.
+3 Simulation (Pre-treatment planning) Please eat and drink normally prior to your appointment.